MikeDigitize/Animator/README.md

 ## Defining Transitions

-Animator has a <code>createTransition</code> method to defining single or multiple CSS transitions against an element or Nodelist.
+Animator's <code>createTransition</code> method allows you to define single or multiple CSS transitions against an element or Nodelist.
 See the [API guide](https://github.com/MikeDigitize/Animator/wiki/Animator-API-Guide) for an in depth description.

 ```javascript
 Animator.createTransition({